 Emergency Transfer Request Documentation

-To request an emergency transfer, the tenant shall notify SHA's management office and submit a written request for a transfer to any SHA office.
+To request an emergency transfer, the tenant shall notify Housing Choice Voucher staff.
+The participant must submit a written request for an emergency transfer.
 SHA will provide reasonable accommodations to this policy for individuals with disabilities.
-The tenant's written request for an emergency transfer should include either: